terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

 Use of this resource for production deployments is not recommended.
 Instead, generate a ssh key pair outside of Terraform and pass the public key via the [ssh_public_key input](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/v0.1#input_ssh_public_key)

-## Prerequisites
-Make sure you installed the Power flavor of version 0.0.19 or higher of Secure Landing Zone VPC with VSIs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements